OXID-eSales/developer_documentation/development/modules_components_themes/project/product_search_service.rst

 **AfterProductSearchEvent**

 Dispatched after the search runs.
-The criteria and context that produced the result are available read-only.
+The criteria and context that produced the result are available as read-only.
 The result itself may be replaced by listeners:

 .. code:: php